Help protect your phone number

 Protect your phone number online

-Be cautious about sharing your personal information online — and that goes for all your personal data, not just your phone number.
 Adjust your privacy settings on social media to restrict access to your number and profile, ensuring they’re not visible to the public.
-And remove yourself from data broker sites by requesting it on their opt-out pages.
+And remove yourself from data broker sites by making a manual request on their opt-out pages or using a tool like LifeLock that sends opt-out requests automatically on your behalf.

 Avoid entering your phone number in giveaways, contests, or sweepstakes.
 Scammers commonly use fake giveaways to collect contact information under the guise of a tantalizing promotion.